Photo Credit: Douglas Friedman

 From 1979, when Absolut arrived in the U.S., the pure, signature vodka blended brilliantly with other aromas, and on that strength it became the first spirit to introduce infused flavors.
 Those qualities and brilliant marketing inspired bartenders to create new classics like the rosy-hued Cosmopolitan, first made in New York in 1988.

-Today, the silky Elyx is inspiring a new generation of aficionados looking for the taste of terroir, and SF bartenders are big fans (look for the rose gold bottle on shelves).
+Today, the silky Elyx is inspiring a new generation of aficionados looking for the taste of terroir, and SF bartenders are big fans (look for the copper bottle on shelves).
 At the buzzy Hideaway cocktail bar inside Leo’s Oyster Bar (part of Big Night Restaurant Group), the place is awash in an era when people dressed for dinner and martinis were stirred.
 There, Elyx is the star of mixologist Casandra Salazar’s Honey Lynn cocktail.
 It’s a modern take on the Vesper with Elyx, honey gin, Lillet, and lemon bitters.
 And it’s absolute perfection.

 11⁄2 oz.
 Barr Hill gin